On this page

 Continuous improvement – school reviews

-Over a 4-year period, all government schools will be externally reviewed against the question: ‘how well does this school support student achievement, growth, challenge and equity?’
-Schools will generally be reviewed every 4 years, but if greater improvement is required, a review might happen within 1 year.
+Over a 3-year period, all government schools will be externally reviewed against the question: ‘how well does this school support student achievement, growth, challenge and equity?’.
+Schools will generally be reviewed every 3 years, but if greater improvement is required, a review might happen within 1 year.

 A high-level report is given to each school reviewed and published on their own website.
-The principal and the education director must develop an improvement plan that details how they will deal with the recommendations.
+The principal and the education director will develop a response to the external review directions including their implementation and ongoing monitoring processes.
 The external review process is outlined in our external school review improvement framework (staff login required).

 Financial management compliance framework